Easy Vegetable Curry Recipe: 30-Minute Method with Pantry Staples

 5 Simple Vegetable Curry Variations for Different Needs

-These easy adaptations let you customize based on what you have available:
+These evidence-based adaptations let you customize based on available ingredients while maintaining flavor integrity:

 1. Quick Weeknight Version - Use pre-chopped vegetables and pre-toasted spices (ready in 25 minutes)